 One universal truth about kids and road trips is that they have absolutely no concept of time and zero appreciation for how long it takes to reach their destination.
 At around hour one they begin asking things like “How much loooooonger?” and “Are we there yet?”.
 As depicted in the graph below, the number of times a child asks a question like “When are we going to get theeeeere?” doubles with every hour spent in the car.
 This pattern continues until the child finally falls asleep, at which point they (mostly) stop asking.

 On longer trips, parents know their tiny passengers are going to start asking these questions early and often.
 It’s annoying as all heck, but it’s also expected and understood.
-Kids only see the end point of a journey and they can’t conceptualize the miles and miles one has to trek to to get there.
+Kids only see the end point of a journey and they can’t conceptualize the miles and miles one has to trek to get there.

-One universal truth about grief is that people will subtly and not-so-subtly pressure you to ‘feel better’ well before you’re ready.
-You yourself may wonder whether you’re doing grief right, so other people’s opinions may cause you to question yourself and prevent you from asking for the compassion and understanding you need.
+If grief we’re a road trip, it would be one with a backseat full of children saying ‘are you theeerrrre yet?’, ‘are you close?’, ‘this is taking too looooong!’.
+A pretty consistent truth about grief is that people will subtly and not-so-subtly pressure you to ‘feel better’ well before you’re ready.
+You yourself may wonder whether you’re doing grief right, so other people’s opinions can cause you to question yourself and prevent you from asking for the patience and understanding you need.
 If you feel like you’re being pressured to move on well before you’re ready, we recommend thinking through the situation in the following way.

-Grief is emotionally and physically exhausting, grief takes time, grieving people should be patient with themselves
+“Grief is emotionally and physically exhausting, grief takes time, grieving people should be patient with themselves”

-I am wallowing, I should be coping better, I should pick myself up by my bootstraps, I should be back to normal by now, my loss isn’t important
+“I am wallowing, I should be coping better, I should pick myself up, I should be stronger, I should be back to normal by now, my loss isn’t important”

+It is important to evaluate how you truly feel about how you’re coping with grief before taking the thoughts of others into consideration.
+And by truly, I mean you need to take stock of your negative personal evaluations and how you internalize the pressures of others.
 At the end of the day, how you believe you are coping will mediate how you respond to the pressure of others.
-If you feel conflicted about how well and how fast you should be coping, you are more likely to respond to the pressures of others with confusion, shame, and self-doubt.
+If you feel conflicted about how well and how fast you should be coping, you are more likely to respond to the pressures of others with shame and self-doubt.

 2. Remember, there is no right way to grieve

 3. Communicate and be honest

 How do you handle the pressure to get over grief?
 Let us know in the comments below.